Quick Details

 Is the tour family-friendly?

 Yes!
-Guests of all ages will enjoy seeing world-famous landmarks and strolling the grand boulevard of Pennsylvania Avenue.
+Guests of all ages will enjoy seeing the Smithsonian’s landmark buildings and learning the stories behind their design.

 What should I bring on the tour?